-appearances) year after year,and with the reserve clause in effect, he was bound to his team in perpetuity with no leverage to demand a trade or declare free agency.
-His legacy among Dodgers fans is that he's remembered as the player who was thrown out trying to score the winning run in the bottom of the ninth inning of the last game of the 1950 season, a contest Brooklyn had to win in order to force a playoff for the pennant.
+appearances year after year, bound to his team in perpetuity by the reserve clause that provided players with no leverage to demand trades or declare free agency.
+His legacy among Dodgers fans is that he's remembered primarily as the player who was thrown out trying to score the winning run in the bottom of the ninth inning of the last game of the 1950 season, a contest Brooklyn had to win in order to force a playoff for the pennant.
 (They didn't.)

 When I first joined the Dodgers, in the clippings I have pasted in my scrapbook, it says: 'Cal Abrams comes up from the minor leagues and [Dodgers manager] Leo Durocher says, "I'm going to give him every opportunity."'
 And then I only played eight games.
 Then you get the next manager, Burt Shotton, and he says, '[Dodgers general manager] Branch Rickey told me that Cal Abrams is going to be our right fielder, and I agree with him because Cal is one of the finer minor league players coming up.'
 And then I play thirty-eight games.
 Even [Dodgers coach] Clyde Sukeforth says in the papers, 'Cal Abrams can throw as hard and as accurately as [Dodgers outfielder] Carl Furillo.'
 And all these clippings, and you wonder why you never got a full season under your belt.
 If I went 0 for 15, they'd say, 'Cal Abrams is in a slump,' and I'd be out of the lineup.
 Yet other fellows, like Jackie [Robinson] went 0 for 27, [Gil] Hodges had 0 for 20, and they'd still play every day.
 So I'd say to myself, 'There has to be a reason why.'
 But you were so afraid to say anything that would in any way jeopardize your career.
 We had nothing but baseball.
 You had all your eggs in one basket, so you didn't dare voice your feelings or walk up to a guy like [Dodgers manager] Charley Dressen and say, 'How come I'm not playing tonight?'